warkrismagic/mcp-ui-fork_research/README.md

 ### `HtmlResource` at a Glance

-This is the main object exchanged between server and client:
+This is the main object exchanged between the server and the client:

 ```typescript
 interface HtmlResource {